It was a dark and stormy night: Literature

 The Peanuts comic strip character Snoopy, in his imagined persona as the World Famous Author, sometimes begins his novels with the phrase "It was a dark and stormy night."
 Cartoonist Charles Schulz made Snoopy use this phrase because "it was a cliché, and had been one for a very long time".
 A book by Schulz, titled Snoopy and "It Was a Dark and Stormy Night" includes a novel credited to Snoopy as author, was published by Holt, Rinehart, and Winston in 1971.

 Janet and Allan Ahlberg wrote a book titled It Was a Dark and Stormy Night in which a kidnapped boy must keep his captors entertained with his storytelling.

-It is the opening line in the popular 1962 novel A Wrinkle in Time by Madeleine L'Engle.
-L'Engle biographer Leonard Marcus notes that "With a wink to the reader, she chose for the opening line of A Wrinkle in Time, her most audaciously original work of fiction, that hoariest of cliches ...
+It is the opening line in the 1962 novel A Wrinkle in Time by Madeleine L'Engle.
+L'Engle biographer Leonard Marcus notes that "With a wink to the reader, she chose for the opening line of A Wrinkle in Time, her most audaciously original work of fiction, that hoariest of clichés ...
 L'Engle herself was certainly aware of old warhorse's literary provenance as ...
 Edward Bulwer-Lytton's much maligned much parodied repository of Victorian purple prose, Paul Clifford."
 While discussing the importance of establishing the tone of voice at the beginning of fiction, Judy Morris notes that L'Engle's A Wrinkle in Time opens with "Snoopy's signature phrase".

+Chapter LXV of Alexandre Dumas' novel, The Three Musketeers (Les Trois Mousquetaires, 1844) begins with the phrase: "C'était une nuit orageuse et sombre...
+(It was a stormy and dark night...)

 Recursive version

-There are a variety of recursive stories based on the quote where one character tells another character a story which itself begins with the same opening line.
+There are a variety of recursive stories based on the quote where one character tells another character a story, which itself begins with the same opening line.
 An example would be "It was a dark and stormy night and the Captain said to the mate, Tell us a story mate, and this is the story.
 It was a dark and stormy night......etc" The stories often feature a character named Antonio, and they have been in existence since at least 1900.